 Treatment options depend on:

-If you have severe symptoms or you want to get pregnant, doctors can try to remove endometrial growths.
+If there are severe symptoms or a pregnancy is wanted in the future, then doctors can try to remove endometrial growths.
 This is often done with laparoscopic surgery.
 In severe, unmanageable cases it may be advised to also remove the uterus and ovaries .
-But this means that you cannot get pregnant.
+But this means that pregnancy cannot happen.

 The American College of Obstetricians and Gynecologists